 • It is easy to streamline the process with referral codes and measure the effectiveness of your referral efforts.

-Did you know that even though referral codes and referral links are often used together, they are quite different from each other?
+Did you know that even though referral codes and referral links are often used together, they are quite different?

 Difference between a referral code and a referral link